 Start this walk at the Circus Maximus, the most extensive stadium ever that could sit up to 300.000 spectators.
 The Appian Way originally started here in 312 BC.

 Walk along the Appian Way to reach the impressive walls of the well preserved Baths of Caracalla, where we learn how Ancient Romans spent their afternoons in these true leisure centers.
-Visit also the extensive service tunnels under the baths (open July 2016)

-Continue on the Appian Way among ancient mausoleums and Renaissance Villas to the Arch of Drusus and Porta San Sebastiano, ancient Appian Gate.
+Continue on the Appian Way among ancient mausoleums and Renaissance Villas to the Arch of Drusus and Porta San Sebastiano, the ancient Appian Gate.
 Explore the Museo delle Mura (free admission, closed on Mondays) inside the ancient gate to discover more about the city wall made under emperor Aurelian (270-275 AD), and walk along the ancient ramparts.

 Duration: 3 hours

-Museo delle Mura closed on Mondays.
+Both sites closed on Mondays.

 This walk can only be done in the morning as Museo delle Mura closes at 2:00 pm.

 Note: the service tunnels under the baths are not open to the public (February 2022)